mattcen/2024-11-three-django-apps-in-a-trenchcoat/slides.md

 [github link to code](https://github.com/Scouts-Victoria-Program/RadioActiv8/blob/dcbffd2fa4d6f28ba72804422b84d9601b86fd60/django/RadioActiv8/templates/RadioActiv8/master/heading.html#L15)
 [github link to code](https://github.com/Scouts-Victoria-Program/RadioActiv8/blob/dcbffd2fa4d6f28ba72804422b84d9601b86fd60/django/RadioActiv8/templates/RadioActiv8/master/play.html#L38)

-- Code is all the HTMX needed to auto-refresh the dashboards.
+- This code is all HTMX requires to auto-refresh the dashboards.
 - For those who don't know H.T.M.X., it's a small JavaScript library which makes use of attributes on your HTML elements to make AJAX queries and dynamically update content, without you having to actually *write* JavaScript.
 You should definitely check it out!
 - Single programming language for backend Dev avoiding bespoke or customized areas where, ordinarily, JS would feel like the _only_ way to solve a particular problem.